Skip to main content

 3.3.6 Breach of planning control

 Pursuant to Section 20(4)(a) a breach of planning control cannot be taken into consideration when considering a renewal application.
-An application to renew the licence must be made before the licence ceases to have effect as any application received after the expiry of the licence will be treated as a “new application.
+An application to renew the licence must be made before the licence ceases to have effect as any application received after the expiry of the licence is a “new application”.

 3.3.7 Over provision